ohscar/rmalloc/doc/paper/introduction.rst

 Definitions
 ============
+* **Opaque type**: A way of hiding the contents of an object (data structure) from application code, by only providing a pointer to the object without giving its definition.
+Commonly used where the object is only meant to be modified from the library.
-* **Valgrind**: A debugging toolused to detect memory leaks and memory overwriting in applications, by emulating the target CPU.
+* **Valgrind**: A debugging tool used to detect memory leaks and memory overwriting in applications, by emulating the target CPU.
-* **mmap()**: An system call for applications to ask the operating system for one or more memory page (often 4KB) and map it into the application's virtual address space.
+* **mmap()**: A system call for applications to ask the operating system for one or more memory pages (often 4KB) and map it into the application's virtual address space.
-* **sbrk()**: Similar to *mmap()*, by extending the application's data segment size instead of asking for virtual memory, and is limited by the maximum data size of the application.
+* **sbrk()**: Similar to *mmap()*, but works by extending the application's data segment size instead of asking for virtual memory, and is limited by the maximum data size of the application.
 * **Internal fragmentation**: The amount of memory wasted inside a block.
 * **External fragmentation**: The amount of memory wasted by allocator metadata.
+* **Memtrace**: File created by Valgrind's *memcheck* tool (see Chapter :ref:`chapter-steve`) that contains triplets of *(op, address, size)*.
+  See the appendix for the full definition.
 * **Op**: Any memory operation: new, free, load, store, modify, lock, unlock.
 Generally, load, store and modify is generalized to access.
 These are sometimes abbreviated to N for new, F for free, A for access, L for load, U for unlock.
-* **Memtrace**: File created by Valgrind's *memcheck* tool (see Chapter :ref:`chapter-steve`) that contains triplets of *(op, address, size)*.
+* **Opsfile**: File created by ``translate-memtrace-to-ops.py`` (part of Steve, see Chapter :ref:`chapter-steve`), contains one operation per line.
 See the appendix for the full definition.
-* **Opsfile**: File created by ``translate-memtrace-to-ops.py``, contains one operation per line.
-See the appendix for the full definition.
+* **Block**: A chunk of allocated memory.
 * **Lifetime**: The number of total operations, thus indirectly the time, between a New and a Free op for a specific block.
-* **Block**: A chunk of allocated memory.
 * **Header**: An internal data structure containing the metadata about a block.
 It is also used as an opaque handle for use by the client code.
-* **EOF**: End of file.
-* **Opaque type**: A way of hiding the contents of an object (data structure) from application code, by only providing a pointer to the object without giving its definition.
-Commonly used where the object is only meant to be modified from the library.

 Challenges
 ============================================
 There are many trade-offs when writing an allocator, which I'll describe in the following section.

-Allocators are often written to solve a specific goal, while still performing well in the average case.
+Allocators are often optimized for a specific use-case or task, while still performing well in the average case.
 In fact, some allocators are designed with the explicit goal of being best on average.

 ..
 Furthermore, speed often hinders efficiency and vice versa.

-A very simple allocator would simply request a page from the operating system and return in to the user.
+A very simple allocator would simply request one or more pages from the operating system and return in to the user.
 It would be very fast, but not very efficient since a large part of the page would be unused for any allocation requests smaller than the page size.

-By splitting up allocations in smaller pieces exactly the size of the requested block (plus metadata) and storing information about freed blocks in a list, there would be little wasting of memory.
+By splitting up allocations in parts exactly the size of the requested block (plus metadata) and storing information about freed blocks in a list, there would be little wasting of memory.
 On the other hand, because of the efficiency requirement, pages would only be requested when there were no blocks of the correct size and therefore the entire free list must be searched for a suiting block before giving up and requesting a page.